 The Orange Cycle is only available to new applicants, and applicants who were specifically placed on a six-month cycle by the program director.

-Orange Cycle applications are currently available.
-The deadline for submitting applications and supporting documentation is June 1, 2015.
+Blue Cycle applications are currently available.
+The deadline for submitting applications and supporting documentation is Dec.
+1, 2015.
 Blue Cycle applicants will be required to submit an abbreviated mid-year renewal application on June 1.

 Blue Cycle Application